elamotte7/quarkus-dynamic-bean-injection/README.md

 We have two different services (ServiceAImpl and ServiceBImpl) implementing a service interface IService. both implement a greetings method.
-Now we want to produce an instanciation of this interface with the desired implementation defined in the configuration file *appliccation.properties*.
+Now we want to produce an instanciation of this interface with the desired implementation defined in the configuration file *application.properties*.

 Start the application and go to http://localhost:8080/hello in your favorite browser you will see